ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Throttling does not prevent clients from issuing requests

-While this specification helps client to avoid going over quota, it does not prevent them to make further requests.
+While this specification helps clients to avoid going over quota, it does not prevent them to make further requests.

+Servers should always implement their mechanisms to prevent resource exhaustion.

 ## Information disclosure